mwarzynski/uw_matrix_multiplication/README.md

  - correct MPI implementation of the Inner algorithm: 6 points;
  - correct MPI implementation of the Column algorithm: 6 points;
  - report: 4 points (incorrect implementations do not get these points);
  - performance: 9 points (incorrect implementations do not get these points).

 We will score correctness on our test data; we take into account the floating point errors.
 If your solution passes most of the tests, but fails on some, we will contact you and you will be able to submit a patched version.
 We will use Okeanos for performance testing.

 To optimize performance, consider using advanced MPI operations, like asynchronous messages, collectives, custom datatypes, custom communicators (hint: for communicating inside a replication group).

 Remember to test the MKL library.
 You may also consider using OpenMP.

 Our performance tests will use `--tasks-per-node 24` unless you write in your report that your solution is more efficient with other value (e.g., you use MPI+OpenMP and you just need `--tasks-per-node 1` or `--tasks-per-node 2`).
-Please do submit your assignment by the due date.
-If you're late, your score will be reduced by 1 point for every 12 hours (i.e.: if you're late by 2h, we subtract 1 point from your score; if you're late by 25h, we subtract 3 points).
-There is a second due date - 13th June.
-Submitting by this due date is very risky.
-First, very good solutions submitted by this due date receive minimum passing score (i.e.: at most 10 points).
-Second, there will be less time for patching.
-Please do submit your assignment by the normal, first due date.

 ## Additional materials